-ENRD (MARINE SECTION):
+ENRP (Marine Section):

 - 1. Must on request provide interaction training to support accreditation for the Marine Accreditation Scheme to tour operators; - 2.
 Must on request provide briefing guidelines on interaction; - 3.
-Will collate scientific, sighting, anecdotal and photographic data and report this information as part of annual environmental reporting;

-- 4. Will once per year provide a training session for local recreational boat owners who may wish to interact with marine megafauna; - 5.
+Will collate scientific, sighting, anecdotal and photographic data and report this information as part of annual environmental reporting; - 4.
+Will once per year provide a training session for local recreational boat owners who may wish to interact with marine megafauna; - 5.
 Will monitor the accredited tour operators to ensure they are correctly following the interaction guidelines; and - 6.
 Will provide leaflets and other information for visiting vessels, tour operators and recreational vessels.

-POLICY IMPLEMENTATION
+8 POLICY IMPLEMENTATION

-- This policy will be implemented through the Marine Accreditation Scheme outlined in the Policy Statements section. - Any research licences will be issued by the Chief Environmental Officer, in accordance with the Environmental Protection Ordinance.
+- This policy will be implemented through the Marine Accreditation Scheme outlined in the Policy Statements section. - Any research licences will be issued by the St Helena Research Institute in conjunction with the Chief Environmental Officer, in accordance with the Environmental Protection Ordinance.

-POLICY DISTRIBUTION
+9 POLICY DISTRIBUTION

 This policy and its procedures are to be issued to all local marine tour operators, recreational boat owners and fisherman.
-This policy and procedures will also be available online on the St Helena Government website or on request from ENRD or at the tourism office or at Customs and Immigration or at the Customer Service Centre.
+This policy and procedures will also be available online on the St Helena Government website or on request from ENRP or at the tourism office or at Customs and Immigration or at the Customer Service Centre.

-POLICY REVIEW
+10 POLICY REVIEW